Frequently asked questions

 How long does the roof top tent take to set up?

 The roof top tent simple to set up, and generally takes just a few minutes to complete.
-All you have to do is release the exterior latches, and the internal hydraulics usually take care of the rest.
-All that's left after that is to make your bed, and any extra equipment you need for assembling the rainfly comes included with your unit.
+All you have to do is release the exterior latches, and the internal hydraulics take care of the rest.
+All that’s left after that is to make your bed and enjoy the views.

 The Scout Olympic and Kenai can comfortably sleep 4-6 individuals.
 The optional roof-top tent increases sleeping capacity by 2 adults (or 3 children).
 The Scout Yoho can comfortably sleep up to 4 individuals.